-Hourly averaged tidal water level data from January 2006 to May 2014 was downloaded from the National Oceanic and Atmospheric Administration (NOAA), the USACE, and the USGS websites.
+Hourly averaged tidal water level data from January 2006 to May 2014 was downloaded from the National Oceanic and Atmospheric Administration (NOAA), USACE, and USGS websites.
 Figure 7 shows water level station locations and Table 3 provides information for the stations that data was collected from and used.